 Trump's comments on Wednesday led oil prices to retreat from multi-month highs and gold eased from a record peak on Thursday.
 Trump has repeatedly threatened to intervene on behalf of protesters in Iran, where the clerical establishment has cracked down hard on nationwide unrest since 28 December.

-People inside Iran, reached by Reuters on Wednesday and Thursday, said protests appeared to have abated since Monday.
-Information flows have been hampered by an internet blackout for a week.
+People inside Iran, reached by Reuters news agency on Wednesday and Thursday, said protests appeared to have abated since Monday.
+Information flows have been hampered by a week-long internet blackout.

-President Masoud Pezeshkian said on Thursday the government was trying to address some of the economic problems that first spurred the protests, adding that it intended to tackle issues of corruption and foreign exchange rates and that this would improve purchasing power for poorer people.
+Iranian President Masoud Pezeshkian said on Thursday that the government was trying to address some of the economic problems that first spurred the protests, adding that it intended to tackle corruption and foreign exchange rates and that this would improve purchasing power for poorer people.

-Despite this, Washington tightened pressure on Tehran on Thursday by imposing sanctions on five Iranian officials it accused of being behind the crackdown, and said it was tracking Iranian leaders' funds being wired to banks around the world.
+Despite this, the US tightened pressure on Iran on Thursday by imposing sanctions on five Iranian officials it accused of being behind the crackdown, and said it was tracking Iranian leaders' funds being wired to banks around the world.

 Sanctions were also imposed on Fardis Prison, where the US state department said women have "endured cruel, inhuman, and degrading treatment".